Home School Sponsored Extracurricular Activities

 Larger cities and towns usually have sports and other extracurricular activities for home schoolers.
 These are usually organized by home schoolers in the area.
 Choices may be more limited in rural areas.
 Check with your local home school support group to find out what opportunities exist in your area.
 Check with a support group in a nearby larger city or town if you can’t find the activity your are looking for in your own community.

-Many home school families utilize local sports and activity programs through their local Boy’s Club, Scouts, Y, or City sponsored activity programs.
+Many home school families utilize local sports and activity programs through their local Boy’s Club, Scouts, YMCA, YWCA, or City sponsored activity programs.